bernieplug/eepelican/content/blog/why-use-fba.md

 #### 2) Amazon Prime Benefits

 One of the many reasons that Amazon continues to dominate the e-commerce world is because of their Amazon Prime service.
 The number of Prime users is constantly increasing, and Prime users are also more active and buy more than non-Prime users.

+Case in point - Prime users spend an average of $1,200 annually, compared to $700 from non-Prime users, according to estimates from Consumer Intelligence Research Partners.

 Although it offers a lot of features, many Prime users only stay subscribed for its signature feature - free two-day shipping.

 Using FBA is the only way that a third-party Amazon seller can be eligible for Prime two-day shipping.
 That alone provides a huge boost to your service - customers want their two-day free shipping, and will actively seek out products that provide it.
 They may even be willing to pay a premium over a competitor because of the money and time they'll save on shipping.